PythonCoderUnicorn/FinancialAccounting/documents/chapter_5/notes.md

 - Free on Board destination (FOB) = the seller is responsible for delivering the good to the destination, seller pays the freight costs
 - FOB shipping point = the buyer is responsible for freight costs from shipping point to buyer's destination, also for the loss or damage

+**purchase returns and allowances** = a buyer may choose to keep the merchandiseif the seller is willing to give an allowance (reduce the purchase price)

+**quantity discounts** = result in reduced purchase price based on the volume or amount of goods purchased. quantity discounts are not recorded or accounted for separately

+**purchase discount** = discount offered to encourage customers to pay for goods purchased on acount prior to due date

+**gross profit margin** =  a company's gross profit as a percentage, divide gross profit by net sales.